All Episodes

 This is just the revenge of common sense.

-Uh, and of course, how how can our nuts how can our national border where MS 13 and all these people are coming across the drugs?
+And of course, how can our national border, where MS-13, all these people are coming across the drugs, how is that not a national security issue?

-So you know the president is always good at pulling rabbits out of the hat at the last moment, and I think he's done it again.
+So, you know, the president is always good at pulling rabbits out of the hat at the last moment, and I think he's done it again.

-So there's there's some funding already there.
+So there's some funding already there.

 The prototype walls have already been built.

-And Arizona is on the front line.
+And Arizona is on the front line, and Kelly Ward gets it.

-She understands that this is a national security issue for all of us, whether you live in Arizona or look in Maryland last week, Maryland.
+She understands that this is a national security issue for all of us, whether you live in Arizona or look, in Maryland last week, Maryland.

-We had six members of MS 13 convicted, and five of them had gotten into the country illegally.
+We had six members of MS-13 convicted, and five of them had gotten into the country illegally.

 So this is a national issue, Sean.